 1.Choose the right tools

-There are a number of different tools you can use for online learning, from chat rooms and forums to video conferencing and virtual classrooms.
+There are a number of different tools you can use for online learning, from chat rooms and forums to video meetings in one click, to virtual classrooms.
 Learning which tools are available to you will help your virtual learning environment be more dynamic and interactive.

 2.Establish a routine